IanChestersonLim/3-column-preview-card-component-main/README.md

 - Mobile-first workflow

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

-To see how you can add code snippets, see below:

 I've learned to use mix-blend-mode: screen to blend button text with the background.